 - Shortlist potential CRM vendors

-- Create a request for the CRM proposal and evaluate responses
+- Create a request for the CRM proposal and evaluate the responses

 - Decide to buy the CRM